-I love this recipe!
+I love this recipe for Southwestern beef!
 It comes from one of my favorite sites, Our Best Bites.
 I also love it because it is a Mexican dish which my family loves.
 Plus it’s made in a crock pot.
 I love a good crock pot meal!

 The flavor of this meat is fabulous!It includes two spices that I love together, chili powder and cumin.
 We had it as a taco but it would be terrific on a tostada, quesadilla, burrito, enchilada, or whatever you can think of.
 It really has a great flavor.
 I used a can of regular rotel and it wasn’t too spicy for my family and my family doesn’t tolerate much spice.
 It just had a nice little bite to it.